www3838438/dbu/doc/usage.md

 ##### Setting up backups

+ * Run the **Back In Time** backup utility
-Select the destination for backups in the 'General' tab (USB/external drive/network location...), a schedule for automatic backups (eg. every week), then go to the 'Include' tab and add files/directories (eg. Documents, Music...) you want to keep backups of.
-Refer to the [Backintime](http://backintime.readthedocs.io/en/latest/) backup tool documentation for more info.
+ * Select the destination for backups in the 'General' tab (USB/external drive/network location...)
+ * Select a schedule for automatic backups (eg. every week),
+ * In the the 'Include' tab, add files/directories to backup (eg. Documents, Music...)

+Refer to [Backintime](http://backintime.readthedocs.io/en/latest/) documentation for more information.

 ------------------------------------------

 #### Usage recommendations

  * Backup your data periodically to an external storage.
- * Apply available software upgrades as soon as possible.
+ * Apply software upgrades as soon as possible.
- * Keep your hardware in good condition.
+ * Only install software from your package manager.
  * Do not run or install untrusted software or commands.
- * Only install software from your package manager.
- * Keep installed software up-to-date.
  * Only enter your administrator password to perform necessary system administration tasks.
  * Do not copy-paste commands from the web to your terminal emulator.
  * Do not mark untrusted files as executable.
  * Use strong (long) passwords/phrases.
- * Do not reuse your passwords for different services/machines (use a password manager).
+ * Do not reuse your passwords for different services (use a password manager).
- * Use encrypted communication protocols over insecure networks (SFTP, HTTPS, SSH, OTR, GPG...), use disk encryption to mitigate theft.
+ * Use encrypted communication protocols (SFTP, HTTPS, SSH, OTR, GPG...), use disk encryption to mitigate theft.
  * Minimize installed/running software.
+ * Keep your hardware in good condition.

 _Note: The user account created during installation will have `sudo` access (this account can perform administrator tasks, after password verification)_